Missouri Guardrail Failures Causing Catastrophic Injuries

 Some people, like in the case of Tim Benson, will miraculously survive crashes that involve an ET-Plus guardrail.
 Benson was seriously injured in his car accident, but was able to leave the scene of the crash with his life.
 Most are not so lucky.

-If you have experienced the loss of a loved one, and you believe that their fatal injuries were due to a faulty guardrail, contact Schultz & Myers Law Firm immediately.
+If you have experienced the loss of a loved one, and you believe that their fatal injuries were due to a faulty guardrail, contact Schultz & Myers Personal Injury Lawyers immediately.
 We understand that it is difficult to think about litigation during this difficult time, so we offer our confidential consultations completely free of charge to anyone who calls our office.
 The financial risk is on us: if we do not win your case, we don’t see a dime.